ant-design/ant-design-pro-site/docs/upgrade-umi3.en-US.md

 ---
 order: 2
-title: 快速升级到 umi@3
+title: Upgrade to umi@3
-type: 入门
+type: Introduction
 ---

 Upgrading umi@3 has minor changes, mainly due to the configuration of the plugin and changes in the import content.
 It should be noted that umi@3 will automatically import the plug-ins starting with `umi-plugin` or `@umijs`.